SnowballSH/Gorilla/README.md

 # Gorilla Programming Language

-## Gorilla is a tiny, dynamically typed, multi-engine programming language
+## Gorilla is a tiny, dynamically typed, flexible programming language

-### It has flexible syntax, a compiler, as well as an interpreter.

-### The minimized executable size is only about 1.6 MB!
+### The minimized executable size is only about 2 MB!

 #### Download the [latest release](https://github.com/SnowballSH/Gorilla/releases)